| |

 Bernadette and Libby are sisters who run a catering business together, called A Little Taste of Heaven.
 How awesome it that?
 I love it.
 Their latest event is a charity event at the Peabody school.
 But when a person is found dead in the haunted house, they wonder who could be the murderer among them.

-Apparently Amethyst wasn’t a very likable person, so a lot of people had motive to kill her.
+Apparently wealthy socialite Amethyst Applegate wasn’t a very likable person, so a lot of people had motive to kill her.
 This book sounds intriguing to me.
 I bought a used copy on thriftbooks last year, and I’m looking to read it soon.
-It also looks like you can get the eBook for $1.99 on Amazon.

 Similar Posts